LAPD Officer Convicted of Solicitation of Prostitution

 In a separate incident, perhaps charged to show his modus operandi, Officer Mecano also arrested Alexandra H., then 18, at Pacific Palisades Park for smoking marijuana.
 He then asked Alexandra is she would “hook up” with him if he let her go.
 Terrified, she said maybe.
 He then suggested that she meet him at the Holiday Inn when he got off his shift at 6:00 a.m.
 He then demanded her phone number, which she provided to Officer Mecano.
 Officer Mecano then let Alexandra H. leave without citing her.

-As to Officer Mecano’s conviction for soliciting prostitution, Judge Robert J. Perry sentenced Officer Mecano to six months.
+As to Officer Mecano’s conviction for soliciting prostitution, Judge Robert J. Perry sentenced Officer Mecano to six months in county jail.

 Mecano appealed his conviction for solicitation of prostitution, arguing, that because there was no explicit request for sex in exchange for money, he did not violate Penal Code § 647(b).